emma-saunders/vega-bullet-chart-type1/README.md

 ## How to implement
 - Within a Foundry Module, add a Vega Widget (not Vega lite)
 - With the widget selected, scroll to the bottom of the right hand panel, to Editor.
-Copy - paste the JSON code there.
+Paste the JSON code there.
 - This json schema expects two data sources configured via INPUT DATA (see screenshots)
   - claims_data grouped by gender
   - revenue_data grouped by gender